Are You a Nurse Thinking About Retirement?

 Our managers demonstrate to us time and again that they see and value us as people, not just cogs in a wheel that needs to keep turning at all costs.

 Self-scheduling allows for flexibility.
-In our unit, we have self-scheduling: all nurses determine their own shifts, so long as every shift is staffed with the minimum required number of nurses and everyone […]
+In our unit, we have self-scheduling: all nurses determine their own shifts, so long as every shift is staffed with the minimum required number of nurses and everyone meets […]

 Will Millennials Stave Off a Threatened Nursing Shortage?
 Hard to Say